Blog

 Step 5: Find the right furniture

-Now that the important stuff is out of the way, it’s time to get creative.
-This means finding the right furniture and overall design of your coworking space.
+Now that the buildout is out of the way, it’s time to get creative.
+This means finding the right furniture and landing on the overall design and aesthetic of your coworking space.

-• Look at the big picture: Don’t think about your furniture in isolation.
+3. Look at the big picture.
 Consider how all of the pieces will fit together, both in a single area and in your entire space.

-• Go with the best you can afford: A coworking space should be an experience.
-Having wonderful furniture is an opportunity to create more than just a place to work, but an entire experience for your members.
+4. Go with the best you can afford.
+Furniture is an opportunity to create more than just a place to work, but an entire experience for your members.

-• Mix it up: Include a mix of different types of furniture including desks, larger tables, couches, single chairs, and perhaps even a swing to give people the choice of where they’d like to sit.
+5. Mix it up.
+Include a mix of different types of furniture including desks, larger tables, couches, single chairs (and perhaps even a swing?) to give people a choice of where they’d like to sit.

 Step 6: Deploy the right tech